Particular/docs.particular.net/nservicebus/pipeline/features.md

 ## Feature settings

-The settings are a good way to share data and configuration between the endpoint configuration or other features.
-Written settings are then available in the `FeatureConfigurationContext.Settings` property during the *setup phase*.
-Settings can be written via *defaults* or the `EndpointConfiguration`:
+The settings are a good way to share data and configuration between the feature and the endpoint configuration, or various features.
+Settings can be accessed via the `FeatureConfigurationContext.Settings` property during the *setup phase*.
+Settings can be configured using *defaults* or `EndpointConfiguration`:

 ### Defaults